 After reading this guide you will understand the opportunities presented by India and how to take make the most of them, as well as have a general understanding of India’s place in the global balance of powers and why this affects businesses.

-2 Growing your business in India
+2 Expanding business to India

 India is one of the world’s fastest growing economies.
 It is fuelled by developments in infrastructure, a booming manufacturing sector, export and import trade, retail and agricultural related activities amongst other things.
 Due to the economic boom, the Indian logistics market has been growing exponentially over the years and the compound annual growth rate (CAGR) is projected to grow by over 12% from 2015 to 2020.1